one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 ## Task 6 - Join the Domain

-1. Once the ADConnect is successfully restarted, connect to the ADConnect VM and logon as ADAdmin.
+1. Once the ADConnect VM is successfully restarted, connect to the ADConnect VM and logon as ADAdmin.
 Within **Server Manager**, click on **Local Server**.
 2. Click on **WORKGROUP**, then **Change** to rename this computer or join it to a domain.
 3. Click the radio button for **Domain**, enter your fully-qualified domain name, such as mydomainname.com, and click **OK**.
 4. In the Windows Security box enter the AD Domain Admin credentials you specified earlier.